tutek1/DTLabs/09_Audio/lab09.md

 Alternatively, if it matches the theme of your game, you can use [jsfxr](https://sfxr.me) or [bfxr](https://www.bfxr.net) websites to create sound effects.
 These sites let you easily create 8-bit SFX.

 ### Note on Freesound.org
 The last alternative, and the place where I found the **ambient** and **music** tracks, is [Freesound](https://freesound.org).
 Here you can download free sounds and music to use in your projects.
-However, be careful to **check the license of the sound/music** that you are downloading.
+However, please be careful to **check the license of the sound/music** that you are downloading.
 Some tracks are limited for personal use, some for noncommercial use, and some are even free to distribute.

 ### Project Download
 If you want to see what the finished template looks like after this lab, you can download it here: